qteatime/kate/docs/dev-manual.md

 - **kart** is used for packaging your games into a single `.kart` file that you can distribute to players;
 - **kate-dist** is used for bundling a `.kart` file and the Kate emulator into a web page, which you can then upload to a platform like Itch.io.
 You'll need to zip the contents of the generated folder separately.

-- **kate-desktop** is the native version of the Kate emulator, which you'll use to test your games.
-You can also test it by accessing the online version at https://kate.qteati.me, which is useful if you want to check how your game runs on an iPhone, iPad, or Android device.
+For the emulator, please see the regular [Kate installation instructions](./installation.md).
+You can use the online version at https://kate.qteati.me/ to test any cartridge, in any platform with a modern web browser.

 ## Getting started